 Optimizely uses a third-party editor called TinyMCE, which you can configure through code.
 You can also replace it with another editor.

 You can add built-in gadgets to either one of the navigation or assets pane, and you can also add customized gadgets to the user interface.
 Above the Assets pane, select Settings > Add gadgets.
 One of the most useful is the Versions gadget which lists the 20 latest versions of a page (the number is configurable).

 The All Properties view gives editors access to all page properties, even those that are not visible in the on-page view, such as SEO properties and page categories.

 A developer can create property types and add them to page templates.
 You can also group them together on tabs.

 Administrators and developers work in the admin view to configure websites, for example, by setting host names, languages and access rights.

 From the top menu you can also find:

-- Optimizely Commerce.
-If Optimizely Commerce is installed, you find a link to the Commerce user interface in the product selector area (which is opened from the product switcher).
+- Optimizely Customized Commerce – If installed, you find a link to the customized Commerce user interface in the product selector area (which is opened from the product switcher).

-- Installed add-ons.
-Add-ons are plug-ins and extensions developed by Optimizely and by third-party companies.
-Some add-ons are installed and used as gadgets in Optimizely, but some are available from the product selector area.
-You can also create your own customized add-on.
+- Installed apps – Apps are plug-ins and extensions developed by Optimizely and by third-party companies.
+Some apps are installed and used as gadgets in Optimizely, but some are available from the product selector area.
+You can also create your own customized app.